lightbasenl/scaffold/README.md

 # Health check

-We have a simple `/api/_health` so in production the load balancer knows when the Next.js server is running or not.
+There's a simple health check API route: `/api/_health`.
+In production, this API route can be used by DevOps tools to determine whether the Next.js server is running or not.